yeni2766/yeni2766/README.md

 ### About Me

 During my time at university, I realised I had a passion for software engineering, I spent months improving on my current skills learnt at University and also I learned new ones to improve my current skill set.
-After that, I joined Xander Talent to further my self-improvement in not only improving my technical skills but also my consulting skills which will make me a more desirable candidate for a future client.
-As of February 2023, I started my journey as a Software Engineering Consultant.

 Currently, I have a passion for creating dynamic and responsive websites.
 My dedication to designing and implementing applications that meet industry standards and user needs has driven my success in the field.
 As a person, I am highly motivated and thrive in challenging environments that push me to innovate and excel.
-I have experienced a variety of programming languages, including JavaScript, CSS and HTML.
-I have also worked with web development frameworks such as Django and React.
+I have experienced a variety of programming languages, including JavaScript, CSS, HTML and PHP.
+I have also worked with web development frameworks such as React.

 ### My Skills